RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/cloud-native-architectures.md

 ## Cloud-Native Application Architectures

-In today's digital world, enterprises need to build cloud-native applications that span many environments and disparate technologies.
+Developing applications that are reactive, imperative, event-driven, and polyglot are all requirements of modern application architecture.
+While cloud infrastructure and container Kubernetes solutions, such as Red Hat OpenStack Platform and Red Hat OpenShift, provide a robust infrastructure foundation for distributed environments, similar seamless application services require building applications that take full advantage of such an infrastructure.

-A unified cloud-native application environment is important to developers because it enables higher productivity and innovation witha full, cohesive development platform that “just works”.
-Such an environment is equally important to operations becausethe rapid innovation from development is more reliable, performant and scalable in production.
-And finally, incremental,fail-fast, agile development, integration and automation give business leaders undertaking digital transformation whatthey need to innovate rapidly in fast-changing industries
+Moreover, applications require hybrid and multi-cloud architecture to thrive in the digital economy.
+A unified cloud-native application environment has become essential to developers because it enables higher productivity and innovation with a full, cohesive development platform.
+An application environment is equally critical to operations because of the rapid change and high demands for scalability, agility, and reliability.

 In this module, we will learn what cloud-native architecture we need to design for running containerized applications on DevOps/Cloud-Native platform in scale and speed.
-Then we will also develop cloud-natvie applications align with multiple architecture patterns such as high-performing cache, event-driven/reactive, and serverless using
+Then we will also develop cloud-native applications based on architecture patterns such as high-performing cache, event-driven/reactive, and serverless using
 [Red Hat Runtimes](https://www.redhat.com/en/technologies/cloud-computing/openshift/application-runtimes), [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) and
 [Red Hat OpenShift Container Platform](https://www.redhat.com/en/technologies/cloud-computing/openshift).